citicashio/citicash/README.md

 ### Build instructions

-Sumokoin uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Citicash uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and OS X